ka1han/controls.rb/docs/security_controls.md

 # Security Controls
-Lets assume that we have ControlsInsight running on our localhost and on port 8080.
+Lets assume that we have ControlsInsight running in our localhost and on port 8080.
 ## GET /api/security_controls
 This endpoint returns a list of security control objects with its name and enabled state.